stefee/stef/content/0005-typebox-unsafe-cast.md

 ---

-I wanted to share this for anyone that is trying to figure out how to do this because it took me forever to figure this out.
+I wanted to share this explanation for anyone trying to figure out how to do this, because it took me a while to figure it out!

 The scenario is I'm using TypeBox as a type provider for Fastify which is using Ajv schema under the hood for parsing and validation of request params.
 My route handler is expecting a UUID string parameter: